Thierry-Dumont/RKkit/README.md

 2. _Gaussian.ipynb_:  construct and test some of the Gauss methods.

-3. _All properties.ipynb_: show how to compute all possible properties of a method.
+3. _AllProperties.ipynb_: show how to compute all possible properties of a method.

 4. _Test.ipynb_ : just testing that everything works fine on a set of formulas.

+5. _RadauByCollocation.ipynb_ : Radau methods are collocation methods.
+Play with this.